 When viewing historic points in time miniDBA lets you just between correlated metrics, queries, wait statistics, individual file and drive IO performance and more.
 Use the connected graphs to zoom all of them in on the same time period.

-Drill down into sessions and requests to see similar information to WhoIsActive - resource usage, locks, waits stats and even execution plans and their live progress.
+Drill down into sessions and requests to see resource usage, locks, waits stats and even execution plans and their live progress.